ptersilie/grmtools/doc/src/quickstart.md

 rule then an instance of the `%type` is stored in the `$x` variable; if the symbol is a lexeme then a string is stored instead.

-The third part is arbitrary Rust code which can be called by productions' actions.
+The third part is arbitrary Rust code which can be called by productions’ actions.
 In our case we have a simple function which converts integers as strings into integers as `u64`s: if the user provides an invalid number (e.g. one that is too big) an error will be printed.